Can the Horowitz-Maldacena proposal be an alternative to the firewall?: Horowitz-Maldacena proposal as a selection principle

-However, if there is a correlation between the singularity and the outer horizon, and if the correlation prevents the Hawking radiation ($B$) from containing information about the outgoing information which did not touch singularity ($A$), we can rescue black hole complementarity.
-Although the correlation is space-like, if the quantum teleportation can be realizable in a black hole, this may be possible.
-The authors argued that, the Horowitz-Maldacena's proposal \cite{HM} can be used exactly for this purpose.
+If there is a special relation between the singularity and the outer horizon, and if the \textit{conspiracy} prevents Hawking radiation ($B$ in Fig.~\ref{fig1}) from containing information related to the out-going information that did not touch a singularity ($A$ in Fig.~\ref{fig1}), black hole complementarity holds.
+Although the relation is space-like, if quantum teleportation can be realized in a black hole, a conspiracy can be implemented.
+The authors argue that, the Horowitz-Maldacena proposal \cite{HM} can be used exactly for this purpose.